Division of Campus Life

 The Office of Residential Life will shift the housing accommodation process to fall, provide a fall “early decision” housing selection process for rising seniors, and implement a cancellation fee for rising seniors who cancel their housing selection (to ensure opportunities for rising juniors and sophomores).
 Shifting and shortening the length of the housing selection process for rising juniors and sophomores will ensure that most students know their housing assignment before the end of the spring semester.
 We will provide robust communication and support for students throughout the process.

-Additional live-in professional Residential Life staff members will improve the health and wellbeing of students.
+Additional live-in professional Residential Life staff members will improve the health and well-being of students.
 Wellness checks and lockouts will be addressed by Residential Life, not the Department of Public Safety.
 By transitioning the Administrator on Call (AOC) system from Student Support Services to Residential Life, the division created a system in which the “tier one” responders are all on campus, and the majority of the AOC responders are supervised by the organization that coordinates the after-hours response.
 In addition, there will now be a semesterly health and safety inspection of all residence halls.

-The opening of the Wellness Residential Experience at Sternlicht Commons at 450 Brook Street has furthered the division’s commitment to the residential experience and a holistic and integrated approach to student health and wellbeing.
+The opening of the Wellness Residential Experience at Sternlicht Commons at 450 Brook Street has furthered the division’s commitment to the residential experience and a holistic and integrated approach to student health and well-being.
 In fall 2023, three new theme communities were launched with the opening of Brown’s two newest residence halls: the Chen Family Residence Hall and the William and Ami Danoff Residence Hall.
 This will increase the sense of community among students and provide opportunities for learning and collaboration.

 Staff within the division and the College will coordinate to map advising groups to first-year units.
 They will also review and implement other engagement models, such as hosting non-residential faculty fellows, teaching courses in residence, strengthening faculty connections to existing program houses, and collaboratively developing theme communities in collaboration with faculty and students.